Perc6ptr0n/Transfer-Learning-/README.md

  ---
 python evaluate.py

-## Results
-Achieved accuracy on the test set: [Add result here] Loss on the test set: [Add result here]

 ## Future Work
 Experiment with different architectures (e.g., ResNet, EfficientNet).
 Test the model on other datasets for comparison.